 Since the Svalbard Treaty was signed in 1920 Svalbard has been under Norwegian sovereignty.
 However, it is a very special part of the Kingdom, because all 40 signatory countries may conduct commercial activities.
 In doing so they are nonetheless subject to Norwegian legislation.

 Since that time mining has been the major activity on Svalbard.
 In the last few decades this industry has been reduced and several mines have been discontinued.
-Most mining have been, and still is conducted by the Norwegians in and out of Longyearbyen, the largest town on Svalbard.
-The other country with mining activities here, Russia, has reduced their sites from two to one, the one being in Barentsburg.
+Most mining have been, and still is conducted by the Norwegians in and out of Longyearbyen.
+This is the largest town on Svalbard.
+The other country with mining activities here, Russia, has reduced their sites from two to one.
+Only Barentsburg is now active.

 These days there is a large research community settled here in Longyearbyen as well as in other places around Svalbard, in particular at Ny-Ålesund.
 With a population of 2-3000 there are not many people around anyway.